robmarkcole/HASS-Deepstack-face/README.md

 </p>

 #### Service `deepstack_teach_face`
-This service is for teaching (or [registering](https://deepstackpython.readthedocs.io/en/latest/facerecognition.html#face-registeration)) faces with deepstack, so that they can be recognised.
+This service is for teaching (or [registering](https://docs.deepstack.cc/face-recognition/index.html#face-registration)) faces with deepstack, so that they can be recognized.

 Example valid service data:
 ```